thamyrix/qr-code-content/README.md

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 This is my first project ever, so it was a great experience to practice some of the lessons that i've been learning.

+###Update
+I've submitted this project on Frontend Mentor, received some advices and I updated the code, specially adding the <main> and media query, making it responsive for mobile and desktop.

 ## Table of contents